Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

   - Sicily
 * It is aimed at people aged 18+ with disposable income.

-### What do visitors want?
+### What do visitors want? <a name="visitor">

 * Clear purpose for the site.
-Intuitive navigation.
+* Intuitive navigation throughout the site, responsive on smaller screens.
 * Clear information on attractions in each place linking to a page that gives detailed information on the specific attraction.
 * C;ear information on hotels and how to book using a link to the relevant TripAdvisor page.
 * Clear contact form to get more information if required which sends contact information through to emailJS account.
 * A trustworthy, easy to navigate site that gives clear information about the featured areas.
-* Multiple ways to contact the page admin's including links to social media pages.
+* Multiple ways to contact the page admin's including links to social media pages and a contact form.

-### Business Goals:
+### Business Goals: <a name="business-goals">

 1. Build on and extend the awareness around these areas.
 1. Showcase attractions and hotels in each area.
-1. Promote Italy as a destination for every kind of holiday, relaxing beach break in Sicily.
+1. Promote Italy as a destination for every kind of holiday.
-1. Nature lovers holiday in wild Abruzzo and finally a city of culture break in Rome.
+1. Beach holiday in Sicily, nature lovers holiday in wild Abruzzo and finally a city of culture break in Rome.
-1. Using links to wikipedia and tripadvisor, potential clients have access to multiple information
-1. sources to help plan their holiday.
+1. Using links to wikipedia and tripadvisor, potential clients have access to multiple information sources to help plan their holiday.
-1. Promote social media pages.
+1. Promote social media pages to build awareness of these areas and the site.

-### Customer Goals:
+### Customer Goals: <a name="customer-goals">

 #### First time customer